 - 1927–1928, Das Alter der Kirche.
 Kapitel und Akten.
 3 Bände.
 Co-author, Joseph Wittig, see 1987.

-- 1938, Out of Revolution: Autobiography of Western Man, New York: William Morrow & Co.
-Reprints: 1939, London: Jarrolds; 1969, Norwich, Vt.: Argo Books, with introductions by Page Smith, Bastian Leenman, and Col. A. A. Hanbury Sparrow; 1993 Providence: Berg Publishers, with an introduction by Harold Berman.
+- 1938, Out of Revolution: Autobiography of Western Man, New York: William Morrow & Co.; reprinted 1939, London: Jarrolds; 1969, Norwich, Vt.: Argo Books, with introductions by Page Smith, Bastian Leenman, and Col. A. A. Hanbury Sparrow; 1993, Providence: Berg Publishers, with an introduction by Harold Berman; reprinted Eugene, OR: Wipf and Stock, 2013.

 - 1939, ‘Review of Crane Brinton's, Anatomy of Revolution’, in American Historical Review, Vol. 44, No. 4, 1939, 882–884.